Equivariant Quantum Cohomology of the Grassmannian via the Rim Hook Rule: Cyclic factorial Schur polynomials

 We now induct.
 Let $m>n$, and write $m=nd+j$ for positive $d$ and $0\leq j \leq n-1$.
-Use equation \ref{eq: sumzero} again to write Move $h_m(x|t)$ to the left-hand side to write Use the inductive hypothesis on $r$ to write each polynomial $h_{r-i}(x|\tau^{1-i}t)$ on the right-hand side in terms of $q$.
-Get \end{proof}
+Use equation \eqref{eq: sumzero} again to write Move $h_m(x|t)$ to the left-hand side to write Use the inductive hypothesis on $r$ to write each polynomial $h_{r-i}(x|\tau^{1-i}t)$ on the right-hand side in terms of $q$.
+The above calculations were all written out in the ring of symmetric functions; in our context this implies